huanshankeji/compose-multiplatform-material/README.md

 }
 ```

+### Material Symbols & Icons on JS

+See [the corresponding section in Compose HTML Material]() for Material Icons on JS.

 ## About Kobweb Silk

 The Kotlin/JS (Compose HTML) portion of this project depends on [Kobweb Compose](https://github.com/varabyte/kobweb/blob/main/frontend/kobweb-compose/README.md) of [Kobweb Silk](https://github.com/varabyte/kobweb?tab=readme-ov-file#silk) which is a UI layer built upon Compose HTML that provides `Modifier` (type-safe CSS API wrappers) and layout APIs.
 Here is a list of topics in their README.md that should be helpful when you use this library in Compose HTML, especially if you need to customize the components further on Kotlin/JS (Compose HTML):